lentilus/fastex.nvim/README.md

 ### Intro

+We want to define snippets that are able to manipulate coherent mathematical expressions in a smart way.
+What do I mean by that?
+Lets look at an example:
-The goal: Suppose we have a snippet that adds angle bracket around the last expression before the cursor.
-More concretely
+Suppose we have a snippet that adds angle bracket around the last expression before the cursor.

-Lets say the current line looks like this
+More concretely: Lets say the current line looks like this

 ```latex
 $ foo + bar - \pi _$
 ```
 And let `_` be the cursor position

-We want to be able to press `ag` in order to add angle brackets.
+We want to define a snippet, so that we can type `ag` in order to add angle brackets around the last expression in this case `pi`.
 So

 ```latex
 $ foo + bar - \pi ag_$